belangeo/pyo/doc-sphinx/source/gettingstarted.rst

-Getting Started
+Getting started
 =================================

 Here is quick introduction to Pyo.
-It assumes you already know Python and basics about Object-oriented programming.
+It assumes you already know Python and basics about OOP (Object-Oriented Programming).

 The Pyo Server and GUI
 -----------------------